LinklayerAILab/docusaurus/website/docs/document.md

 slug: /
 ---

-# LinkLayer AI Documentation
+# LinkLayerAI Documentation

-Welcome to the LinkLayer AI documentation.
+Welcome to the LinkLayerAI documentation.
 This comprehensive guide will help you understand our platform, products, and technical architecture.

 ## 📚 Documentation Sections

 ### Start Here

-Begin your journey with LinkLayer AI by understanding the fundamentals:
+Begin your journey with LinkLayerAI by understanding the fundamentals:

-- [**What Is LinkLayer AI**](docs/startHere/whatIsLinkLayerAI) - Learn about our platform and mission
+- [**What Is LinkLayerAI**](docs/startHere/whatIsLinkLayerAI) - Learn about our platform and mission
-- [**Why LinkLayer AI**](docs/startHere/whyLinkLayerAI) - Discover the benefits and advantages
+- [**Why LinkLayerAI**](docs/startHere/whyLinkLayerAI) - Discover the benefits and advantages
-- [**LinkLayer AI Tokenomics**](docs/startHere/linkLayerAITokenomics) - Understand our token economy
+- [**LinkLayerAI Tokenomics**](docs/startHere/linkLayerAITokenomics) - Understand our token economy
 - [**FAQ & Glossary**](docs/startHere/FAQ&Glossary) - Find answers to common questions

 ### LinkLayerAI Products